 Crowdfunding is a quickly evolving industry with new crowdfunding platforms being launched all the time.
 The most popular types of crowdfunding are; Equity, Reward, Debt-based and Charitable Donor.

 The cost of a crowdfunding campaign is bespoke to each client and what support is required.
-Advertising costs can range from £5k, Agency Costs are typically paid monthly and from £1k to £5k per month for around 3 months subject to what is needed.
+Advertising costs can range from £5k, Agency Costs are typically paid monthly and from £1k to £5k per month for between 1-3 months subject to what needs to be done.

-We would recommend that to have a successful campaign it is important to have at least 12 weeks of preparation time before launch in order to fully take advantage of the possible opportunities.
+We would recommend that to have a successful campaign it is important to have at least 12 weeks of preparation time before launch.

 This is a type of crowdfunding where investors put money into the organisation in exchange they receive ownership of a small amount of the business.
 As the business succeeds the share value is likely to increase and when they sell their share get a greater amount of money than they invested.